-What you see is what is left over after deductions such as those for Social Security, Medicare and other items that have been subtracted from the gross amount of your check.
+What you see on your paycheck is what is left over after deductions, such as those for Social Security, Medicare, and other items that have been subtracted from the gross amount of your actual income.

 The point here is that what you earn and what you actually receive are two different amounts!

 This is important for you to know because if you plan a budget based on your gross earnings rather than on your net income, you could easily overspend and create financial problems for yourself!

 How Much Do You Spend?